EmGarr/kerod/README.md

 _________________

-Od is pure tensorflow2.x implementation of object detection algorithms (Faster R-CNN) aiming production.
+Od is pure `tensorflow 2` implementation of object detection algorithms (Faster R-CNN) aiming production.

 It aims to build a clear, reusable, tested, simple and documented codebase for tensorflow 2.X.